kamalshkeir/ksbus/Readme.md

 ### Any Go App can communicate with another Go Server or another Go Client.

-### JS client is written in Pure JS, you can server it using kmux, and link it in your html page
+### JS client is written in Pure JS, you can server it using ksmux, and link it in your html page

 ### KSbus also handle distributed use cases using a CombinedServer